scalar-labs/scalar-kubernetes/docs/SetupDatabaseForEKS.md

 ## AWS Aurora

 Amazon Aurora is a MySQL and PostgreSQL-compatible relational database built for the cloud.
-In this section, you will create an AWS Aurora Database(MySQL/PostgreSQL).
+In this section, you will create an AWS Aurora Database for MySQL/PostgreSQL.

 ### Recommendations

-You can check the best practices for AWS Aurora from the [official documentation](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Aurora.BestPractices.html).
+* You should check the best practices for AWS Aurora from the [official documentation](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Aurora.BestPractices.html).

 ### Steps